 Jo is very community focused and puts great effort into collaborating with community partners.
 This has been a focus particularly when implementing her local jail diversion program as well as working on the mobile crisis team.
 Jo looks forward to sharing her passion for helping others throughout her work with the OCBHJI team.

 Behavioral Health and Justice Specialist

 Ridg served as a certified police officer for over 16 years.
 He served his entire law enforcement career with the Ontario Police Department and held his advanced police certification through the Department of Public Safety Standards and Training (DPSST).
 During his time with the Police Department, he served in many roles, including school resource officer, motor officer, and detective.
 He has also served as the Crisis Intervention Team (CIT) coordinator for Malheur County.
 He is a mental health first aid instructor, a trauma informed care instructor, a qualified sequential intercept model mapping workshop facilitator, a certified crisis intervention team coordinator, a juvenile fire-setter intervention specialist, and a nationally certified anger management specialist.
 Ridg is passionate about teaching and has taught crisis intervention and officer wellness topics at local, regional, and international levels.
-He is also an acting board member of Crisis Intervention Team (CIT) International, serving as 1st Vice President.
+He is an acting board member of Crisis Intervention Team (CIT) International, serving as 1st Vice President.
 He also serves on the national advisory board for the Virginia Center for Policing Innovation (VCPI) CIT ASSIST program.

 Ridg is very community driven and serves or has served on several boards, including being the chairperson of the board for the Housing Authority of Malheur and Harney Counties.
 Ridg is a passionate outdoorsman and can often be found in the mountains with his family and friends.